Celtic manager issues fitness update on defensive duo as forward is set to return

 “That means limited time out on the training field but we still want to maximise as much as we can the quality of our football there, but most of it will be just getting in to this routine of recovery, review and preparing for the next game.”

+Midfielder Aaron Mooy did not travel with the squad due to a niggle, while Liel Abada sits the game out due to a clash with Jewish holy day Yom Kippur.

-There was some good news for Postecoglou as Greek star Georgios Giakoumakis returned to training after missing the win against Motherwell.
+However, there was some good news for Postecoglou as Greek striker Georgios Giakoumakis returned to training after missing the win against Motherwell.

 The former VVV-Venlo forward has three goals in nine appearances in all competitions so far this season and has featured in both of Celtic’s group stage fixtures.